RealSQLDriver

 To establish a connection to a Reality database, an

-application calls one of the three DriverManager.getConnection()
+application calls one of the three DriverManager.getConnection() methods, supplying a unique URL in the

 format: